JuliaCI/Nanosoldier.jl/README.md

 has its own directory for results.
 This directory contains the following items:

 - `report.md` is a markdown report that summarizes the job results
-- `data.tar.gz` contains raw timing data in JLD format.
+- `data.tar.gz` contains raw timing data in JSON format.
 To untar this file, run `tar -xzvf data.tar.gz`.
 You can analyze this data using the [BenchmarkTools](https://github.com/JuliaCI/BaseBenchmarkReports) package.
 - `logs` is a directory containing the build logs and benchmark execution logs for the job.